aphan1um/cloud63/ansible/README.md

 * *tweets_designdoc.json*: Design documents for the *tweets_final* database, containing views such as number of 'good/bad' food tweets within different Australian states.
 * *geocodes_dd.json*: Design documents for *geocodes_final* database.
 Has a view that displays all location names (and aliases) currently within this database.

+***./nectar.yaml***: Contains instructions to automate deployment.
+This also includes the mounting of attached Openstack Cinder volumes.

 ***host_vars/nectar.yaml***: Template for creating the VM instances, security groups and volumes.
-This can be modified to allow as many instances, with differing purposes, to be created, or change the name of your key-pair to use.
-Example:
+This can be modified to allow as many instances with differing purposes to be created.

+You may need to edit this file if the name of your key-pair you are going to use has a differing name than one mentioned in the file.

+Example of a custom VM instance setup:
 ```
 instances:
   - name: leaders